magento-hackathon/Implement-Module-for-prediction.io/README.md

 - Stored History for not logged in Customers
 - Cron to Update and merge the history

+To be discussed:
+- Keep track of whether a user/product has been created in the predicitons engine yet.
+- Flush local data when changing predictions engines (along with some sort of warning?)

 #### Prediction.io

 PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.